VivekMolkar/vivekmolkar.github.io/_posts/2023-01-01-understanding-var-let-and-const.md

 ```

 It is recommended to use `const` by default, unless you know that the value of a variable needs to be reassigned

+{: .prompt-info }

+> `const` can be compared to invincibility.
+It's a power for a specific purpose and once the variable is assigned a value, it cannot be changed, just like how invincibility makes a person invulnerable to harm.

 ### Best Practices